Owner/PGA Instructor/Master Club Fitter

 When not at the clinic Matt enjoys spending time with his beautiful wife Kelli, son Lucas and daughter Audrey.
 Matt is also an avid fan of all Seattle sports teams and enjoys playing golf, basketball and tennis whenever he gets the chance.

-PGA Member/Junior Golf Development
+Teaching Professional/Junior Golf Development

 LPGA Class A Teaching Professional